 Sports announcing.
 Character building.
 Excitement.
 Motivation.
 Perfect for beginning a new school year, "Back-to-School Team vs. Salamander Sly" communicates to students from primary to upper elementary.
 Salamander Sly coaches an invisible team called The Distractions in this lively free Readers Theater script full of surprises.

-TIME: less than 11 minutes CAST: 5-10+ TONE: light, exciting READABILITY: grade 2.3, but I think some parts are harder.
+TIME: about 11 minutes CAST: 5-10+ TONE: light, exciting READABILITY: grade 2.3, but I think some parts are harder.

 Here is a brief excerpt from the first page and a half of this free Readers Theater script, perfect for the first day of school: